Dog Days Are Over: Chart performance

 On 6 December 2008, "Dog Days Are Over" debuted at number 89 on the UK Singles Chart.
 The following week it dropped one place to number 90 before dropping out of the top 100.
 It then re-entered the chart a month later on 17 January 2009 at number 93 before dropping out of the chart again.
 Approximately four months later the single made another re-entry on 23 May 2009, this time at number 91.

 Following performances on Top of the Pops, Jools Holland and uses in television advertisement for Slumdog Millionaire and Eat, Pray, Love, "Dog Days Are Over" began to receive increasing amounts of digital downloads, despite not having been re-released.
 On 10 January 2010, "Dog Days Are Over" re-entered the UK Singles Chart at number 23, marking its highest peak to date.
 However, the following week, on 17 January 2010, the single fell one place to number 24.
 Following the single's official re-release in March 2010, it re-entered the UK Singles Chart at number 34 on 4 April 2010.
 The following week, the single rose to number 24 before dropping again.
+Following the release of Guardians of the Galaxy Vol. 3 in May 2023, which featured the song, it reentered the chart and reached a new peak of number 21.

 On 15 January 2010, "Dog Days Are Over" entered the Irish Singles Chart for the first time, reaching a peak of number 35.
 This was the third Top 40 hit for Florence in Ireland.
 Following its re-release in March 2010, the single once again entered the Irish Singles Chart, this time climbing to number 24 and a week later to number 17.
 The following week, the single rose to number 15, and the week after, number 13.
 On 15 April 2010, the single entered the Top 10 at its peak position, number 6, making "Dog Days Are Over" Florence's fourth highest-charting single in Ireland, after "Cosmic Love" (number 3), "Shake It Out" (number 2), and "Spectrum (Say My Name)" (number 1).

 On the week ending 25 September 2010, "Dog Days Are Over" debuted at number 93 on the Billboard Hot 100.
 Following the performance of "Dog Days Are Over" on the 2010 MTV Video Music Awards, the track sold 96,000 digital downloads which signified a 257% increase over the previous week and leaped to number 21 giving Florence her first top 30 hit on the Billboard Hot 100.
 As of June 2016, the song has sold over 3,151,000 downloads in the United States alone.